Manuscript Withdrawal Policy

 4 Duplicate Submission & Ethical Breach

 If a Duplicate Submission is discovered, MIJST will automatically withdraw the paper and may notify the authors' institution regarding the ethical breach.
+This is handled in accordance with COPE guidance on duplicate submission and redundant publication.

 5 Post-Publication (Retractions)